Shishamo: Food use

 In Japanese cuisine, this fish is grilled or fried whole and served with its roe intact.
+The roe takes up most of the fish's body.

 The total 2021 catch in Kushiro, where 85% of Japanese shishamo are caught, was 124 tons - a reduction of 50% compared to the year before.
 Due to declining catches in recent years, attempts have been made to commercially farm the fish in Japan.
 In recent years capelin (Mallotus villosus) has appeared on the market with the name "Karafuto shishamo."
 Approximately 20,000 tons are imported to Japan annually.

+Ecology

+This species migrates upstream from October through December each year in order to spawn, when females of the species lay adhesive eggs on pebbles along the riverbed.
+The number of fertilized eggs produced is correlated with the length of the parent fish, with larger fish laying more eggs, typically around 4000-10000.
+Shishamo mostly spawn in areas where the flow velocity at the riverbed is less than 0.6m/s.